History of Mega Millions in Timeline

 2002: First Mega Millions Drawing

-February 2003: Logo Update
+February 2003: Logo Change

 December 30, 2003: Elecia Battle Claims Lost Winning Ticket

-2003: Megaplier Introduced in Texas
+2003: Megaplier Introduction

-January 2004: Elecia Battle Admits to False Report
+January 2004: Elecia Battle Admits False Report

-In January 2004, Elecia Battle admitted to lying about losing the winning Mega Millions ticket and was subsequently charged with filing a false police report.
+In January 2004, Elecia Battle admitted to lying about losing the winning Mega Millions ticket and was charged with filing a false police report.

-June 24, 2005: California Joining Commemoration
+June 24, 2005: California Joining Drawing

-November 15, 2005: "The Lucky 7" Jackpot Win
+November 15, 2005: "The Lucky 7" Wins Jackpot

 2005: California Joins Mega Millions

-2005: Mega Millions Target of Mailing Scam
+2005: Mega Millions Mailing Scam

 July 1, 2006: New Jersey Lottery Shutdown

-March 6, 2007: Record-Breaking Jackpot
+March 6, 2007: Mega Millions Jackpot Reaches $390 Million

-October 13, 2009: Cross-Selling Agreement
+October 13, 2009: Agreement to Cross-Sell Mega Millions and Powerball

 On October 13, 2009, the Mega Millions consortium and Multi-State Lottery Association (MUSL) reached an agreement in principle to cross-sell Mega Millions and Powerball in American lottery jurisdictions.